jaydeelew/CompareAI/docs/development/BUNDLE_OPTIMIZATION.md

 # Bundle Optimization Guide

-This document describes the bundle optimization setup for the CompareAI frontend.
+This document describes the bundle optimization setup for the CompareIntel frontend.

 ## Overview